 50% CO2 REDUCTION IN 2020

-We expect to achieve the target by measures such as a stricter company car policy and continuously improving the environmental performance of our offices.
-In 2016, we lowered the emissions cap for company cars from 140 to 125 gCO2 per km.
-From 2018 onwards, the maximum CO2 emissions permitted is 110 gCO2 per km.
+We expect to achieve the target by measures such as evaluating our company car policy (specifically the emissions cap), every two years and continuously improving the environmental performance of our offices.
+In 2018, we lowered the emissions cap for company cars from 125 to 110 gCO2 per km.
 In 2019 we will review the guidelines again for the following years.
-The offices in Brussels and Düsseldorf will relocate in 2018 to locations with significantly less square meters and where a number of measures will decrease the environmental impact of our offices.
+The offices in Brussels and Düsseldorf relocated in the summer of 2018 to locations with significantly less square meters and where a number of measures were taken to decrease the environmental impact of our offices.
+We are therefore expecting to show a decrease in energy consumption next year.